KennethBenicio/MSc-Multilinear-Algebra/README.md

-# Set of functions Developed during the Multilinear Algebra class.

 # Homework 0: Kronecker Product Properties

 ## Problem 1 - Evaluate the computational performance of the following Kronecker Product propertie by varying the number of columns or the number of products for randomly generated mattrices